 This project aims to meet a growing demand for workers in the construction industry, particularly from underrepresented populations — women, youth, newcomers, Indigenous peoples, racialized and displaced workers, veterans and low-skilled individuals.
 These underrepresented groups face challenges entering construction trades due to lack of awareness, skills and connection to the industry.

 Through a free online platform offering resources and career advice, active workers and job seekers can explore apprenticeships and careers in the skilled construction trades, as well as connect to an online assessment, learning tools and resources, and matching system for unionized construction work.

 Building trades unions are helping to inform the recruitment strategy and refine the assessment, learning tools and resources, and matching process to ensure candidates have the aptitude and skills to succeed in their apprenticeship program.
 Unions have access to screened and qualified candidates who are able to start their apprenticeship program and commence filling job positions in construction.

-Future Skills Centre is investing $2.4 million in this project to develop and implement a virtual recruitment and assessment centre in four regions across Canada to recruit underrepresented populations into the unionized construction industry.
+The Future Skills Centre is investing $2.5 million to expand this project, following a previous $2.4 million investment to develop and implement a virtual recruitment and assessment centre in four regions across Canada to recruit underrepresented populations into the unionized construction industry.

 This project will be evaluated using tools and approaches aligned with its goals, context, and stage of development.
 The evaluation will focus on generating the right evidence at the right moment to move the intervention forward.
 Read more about our evaluation strategy.